Multiple Output Regression with Latent Noise: Introduction

 The effects of known confounders can be removed straightforwardly by using supervised methods.
 For the unobserved confounders, a routinely used approach for explaining away structured noise has been to assume \textit{a priori} independent effects for the interesting and uninteresting factors.
 For example, in the factor regression setup \citep{bernardo2003bayesian,stegle2010bayesian,Fusi12}, the target variables $Y$ are assumed to have been generated as

 where $Y_{N \times K}$ is the matrix of $K$ target variables (or dependent variables) and $X_{N \times P}$ contains the covariates (or independent variables), for the $N$ observations.
 The model parameter matrix $H_{N \times S_2}$ comprises the unknown latent factors and $\Lambda_{S_2 \times K}$ the factor loadings, which are used to model away the structured noise.
-The term $\mathcal{N}(0,I_{NK})$ represents independent unstructured noise.
+The term $E_{N \times K}$ represents independent unstructured noise and the elements of $E$ are independently distributed, $\text{vec}(E) \sim \mathcal{N}(0,I_{NK})$.
+In this paper we call this model \textbf{independent-noise BRRR}.
 To reduce the effective number of parameters in the regression coefficient matrix $\mathbf{\Theta}_{P \times K}$, a low-rank structure may be assumed:

-where the rank $S_{1}$ of parameters $\Psi_{P \times S_{1}}$ and $\Gamma_{S_{1} \times K}$ is substantially lower than the number of target variables $K$ or covariates $P$.
-The low-rank decomposition of the regression coefficient matrix (\ref{eq:low_rank}) may be given an interpretation whereby the covariates $X$ affect the $S_1$ latent components with coefficients specified in $\Psi$, and the components, in turn, affect the target $Y$ with coefficients $\Gamma$.
+where the rank $S_{1}$ of parameters $\Psi_{P \times S_{1}}$ and $\Gamma_{S_{1} \times K}$ is substantially lower than the number of target variables $K$ and covariates $P$.
+The low-rank decomposition of the regression coefficient matrix (\ref{eq:low_rank}) may be given an interpretation whereby the covariates $X$ affect $S_1$ latent components with coefficients specified in $\Psi$, and the components, in turn, affect the target $Y$ with coefficients $\Gamma$.

 Another line of work in multiple output prediction has focused on borrowing information from the correlation structure of the target variables when learning the regression model.
 The intuition stems from the observation that correlated targets are often seen to be affected similarly by the covariates, for example in genetic applications \citep[see, e.g.,][]{davis2014correlation,inouye2012novel}.
 One popular method, GFlasso \citep{kim2009multivariate}, learns the regression coefficients using